stephenh/stephenh.github.com/content/posts/2024-08-03-binding-your-bounded-contexts.md

 The rationale for this split is numerous...

-* "Separation of concerns",
+* Separation of concerns,
-* "Single responsibility principle",
+* Single responsibility principle,
-* "Decoupling"
+* Decoupling
-* "Team ownership"
+* Team ownership
 * Etc, etc.

 These rationale are debatable, but even if they were all true, they miss the point: at the end of the day, there is still a **single library management system** that wants **a singular definition of an author**.